erocwang/hci/_posts/2019-12-01-design-manifesto.md

 <span style="color:#E7DFDD">Creative ideas often come from building on existing knowledge.</span>

 <span style="color:#E7DFDD">This is where I think you'll have the most fun.
 Make sure to encourage fruitful brainstorming and ideation. </span>

+<span style="color:#E7DFDD">I felt that brainstorming in class was a great way for us to come up with design ideas.
+[Look here](https://hci-sys.github.io/LearningInNature/design_check-in/) to see our designs we came up with after coming together. </span>

 <span style="color:#E7DFDD">Here's a good article on [how to be creative](https://glow.williams.edu/courses/2539542/files/folder/readings?preview=153992346)</span>